'Welcome To The Party, Zoom': Video App's Rules Lead To Accusations Of Censorship

 Zoom may act like a phone company to millions, but it is not a utility.
 It can face criminal prosecution if it is not careful with the content it permits.
 But like other online platforms, Zoom is protected by law from civil lawsuits over what people say and do on its platform.

-Faiza Patel with NYU's Brennan Center for Justice says there have to be rules, since the notion of good speech being able to counter bad speech falls apart when there is just so much content.
+Faiza Patel with New York University's Brennan Center for Justice says there have to be rules, since the notion of good speech being able to counter bad speech falls apart when there is just so much content.
 And outlandish and conspiratorial material can often overpower everything else.

 "I think we're all kind of struggling to figure out how to maneuver in this space, which is quite different than what we've had before," Patel said.